pgrit/var-aware-mis-pbrt/README.md

 The implementation required minor changes in the bidirectional path tracer integrator (`src/integrators/bdpt.cpp` and `bdpt.h`) to separate the rendering into multiple iterations and to look-up and multiply with the propper stratification factors during the MIS computation.
-The respecitive lines of code are tagged with a "for stratification-aware MIS" comment.
 Furthermore, the weighted combination of the first iteration with the following one also required a small addition to the `Film` class in `src/core/film.cpp` and `src/core/film.h`.